-Being arrested for a crime can be a chaotic and frightening experience, for the individual being arrested and their family and friends.
+Being arrested for a crime can be a chaotic and frightening experience, for the individual being arrested and for their family and friends.
 If it's the first time you've ever encountered the criminal justice system, it can also be downright confusing.
 Because understanding how the arrest process works and the steps you can take to best deal with the circumstances is so crucial to your future case, we've put together some information about what you can expect during the arrest process in Ventura County.

 - The Arrest - Although arresting circumstances can differ dramatically, the arresting process begins when an individual has been detained by law enforcement and is formally placed under arrest.
 They are then transported to a local police station or to the main Ventura County jail, also known as the Ventura Pre-Trial Detention Facility.
 One's gender, the crime committed, and their location may determine where they are taken after an arrest.